 We limit non-uniform days each year and at times, replace them with themed events such as "odd socks" day.
 Payment for this is suggested and not compulsory.
 We ask that if pupils are able to, they make a donation.
-Money is collected by registration teachers and is done so discretely to avoid embarrassing any pupils.
+Money will not be collected from individuals, instead 'put it in the bucket' type collections / anonymous donations will be encouraged.